chihaya/chihaya/Godeps/_workspace/src/github.com/julienschmidt/httprouter/README.md

 But this approach sidesteps the strict core rules of this router to avoid routing problems.
 A cleaner approach is to use a distinct sub-path for serving files, like `/static/*filepath` or `/files/*filepath`.

-## Web Frameworks & Co based on HttpRouter
+## Web Frameworks based on HttpRouter
 If the HttpRouter is a bit too minimalistic for you, you might try one of the following more high-level 3rd-party web frameworks building upon the HttpRouter package:
+* [Ace](https://github.com/plimble/ace): Blazing fast Go Web Framework
+* [api2go](https://github.com/univedo/api2go): A JSON API Implementation for Go
 * [Gin](https://github.com/gin-gonic/gin): Features a martini-like API with much better performance
+* [Goat](https://github.com/bahlo/goat): A minimalistic REST API server in Go
 * [Hikaru](https://github.com/najeira/hikaru): Supports standalone and Google AppEngine
 * [Hitch](https://github.com/nbio/hitch): Hitch ties httprouter, [httpcontext](https://github.com/nbio/httpcontext), and middleware up in a bow
+* [kami](https://github.com/guregu/kami): A tiny web framework using x/net/context
+* [Medeina](https://github.com/imdario/medeina): Inspired by Ruby's Roda and Cuba
 * [Neko](https://github.com/rocwong/neko): A lightweight web application framework for Golang
+* [Roxanna](https://github.com/iamthemuffinman/Roxanna): An amalgamation of httprouter, better logging, and hot reload
+* [siesta](https://github.com/VividCortex/siesta): Composable HTTP handlers with contexts